 This element is used to indicate the intended recipient of the response.
 When a SimpleAuthorizationDecisionStatement is requested, the recipient element will be included in that statement to help prevent replay of the element to entities other than the recipient.
-This element is depreciated and its use should be avoided.

 RequestSigned [Optional]